hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 #### Retry-able Operation Failure

 While sending the requests to related nodes, operation can fail due to various reasons.
-For any read-only operation, you can have your client retry sending the operation by enabling `redoOperation`.
+Read-only operations are retried by default.
+If you want to enable this for the other operations, set the `redoOperation` to `true`.
 Please see the [Redo Operation section](#redo-operation).

 The number of retries is given with the property `hazelcast.client.request.retry.count` in `ClientProperties`.
 The client will resend the request as many as RETRY-COUNT, then it will throw an exception.
 Please see the [Client Properties section](#client-properties).